Bangladesh–India border

-The Bangladesh–India border, known locally as the Radcliffe line (IB), is an international border running between Bangladesh and India that demarcates the eight divisions of Bangladesh and the Indian states.
+The Bangladesh–India border, known locally as the Radcliffe line, is an international border running between the republics of Bangladesh and India.
+Six Bangladeshi divisions and five Indian states lie along the border.

-Bangladesh and India share a 4096 km international border, the fifth-longest land border in the world, including 262 km in Assam, 856 km in Tripura, 318 km in Mizoram, 443 km in Meghalaya, and 2217 km in West Bengal.
+Bangladesh and India share a 4096 km international border, the sixth-longest land border in the world, including 262 km in Assam, 856 km in Tripura, 318 km in Mizoram, 443 km in Meghalaya and 2217 km in West Bengal.
 The Bangladeshi divisions of Mymensingh, Khulna, Rajshahi, Rangpur, Sylhet, and Chittagong are situated along the border.
 A number of pillars mark the border between the two states.
 Small demarcated portions of the border are fenced on both sides.

 History

-The Radcliffe Line was published on 17 August 1947 as a boundary demarcation line between India and Pakistan upon the partition of India.
-In the early years, Bangladesh was also known as East Pakistan.
-It was named after its architect, Sir Cyril Radcliffe, who, as chairman of the Border Commissions, was charged with equitably dividing 175000 sqmi of territory with 88 million people.
+The Radcliffe Line was published on 17 August 1947 as a boundary demarcation line between the dominions of India and Pakistan upon the partition of India.
+It was named after its architect, Sir Cyril Radcliffe, who, as chairman of the Border Commissions, was charged with equitably dividing 175000 sqmi of territory with 88 million people based on religious lines.
+This involved the partition of the Bengal region, which resulted in transferring East Bengal to Pakistan, which was later liberated in 1971, thereby Bangladesh continuing to share the same line as the border with the Indian Republic.